Dutch Sheets: Advocacy

-In 2015, Sheets' app GiveHim15 was released.
-Following the 2020 presidential election, Sheets used the app as a real-time tool to discuss prayers related to election fraud.
-Sheets states that he is not registered with any major political party.
+In 2015, Sheets promoted Christian nationalism via the use of the Appeal to Heaven flag, which he claimed was symbolic of God's plan to restore the United States to its Christian roots.
+Following the 2020 presidential election, he used his GiveHim15 app as a real-time tool to discuss prayers related to election fraud.
+He said he is not registered with any major political party but actively promotes Donald Trump.